MicrosoftDocs/learn/learn-pr/wwl-data-ai/leverage-ai-tools/includes/5-discover-how-microsoft-power-platform.md

 ## What can you do with Microsoft Power Platform?

-Each of the products contained in Power Platform are conceived to speed up business app development.
+All of the products contained in Power Platform are used to speed up business app development.
 Beside the specific AI functionalities included in them, they can be connected to Copilot.
 Thanks to this feature, users can leverage the Copilot generative AI to automatically create the report, workflow, app, website, or chatbot just by describing what they need.

 ### Power BI